vinta/awesome-python/README.md

 ## HTML Manipulation

-*Libraries for working with HTML.*
+*Libraries for working with HTML and XML.*

 * [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Providing Pythonic idioms for iterating, searching, and modifying HTML or XML.
 * [lxml](http://lxml.de/) - A very fast, easy-to-use and versatile library for handling HTML and XML.